Last updated: October 14, 2025

 The Core Federal Case: Carr v.
 Johnson & Johnson

 Filings show active litigation in Brooklyn.
 Orders addressed class allegations and briefing.
 The docket notes ongoing coordination across related cases.
 New entries appeared during 2025.
 Judges continue managing discovery and motions.
-The case has not reached trial yet.
+The case has not yet reached trial.
 Settlement remains possible at any stage.

 What Companies Say in Response

 Johnson & Johnson argues the products are safe.
 It cites safety reviews and internal assessments.
-It says DMDM hydantoin appears in minimal amounts, it also says global bodies allow such preservatives.
+It says DMDM hydantoin is present in minimal amounts and that global bodies allow such preservatives.
 Company statements mention reformulation efforts.
-They point to steps reducing or removing DMDM hydantoin.
+They outline steps to reduce or eliminate DMDM hydantoin.
 Legal defenses also challenge causation and damages.

 Defense teams often argue other causes explain hair loss.
 They mention stress, diet, and thyroid issues.
 They also highlight hair treatments and heat damage.
 Medical histories can complicate causation.
 Courts must evaluate expert opinions.
 Judges gatekeep methodology and reliability.